drewloewe/self-assessments/final.md

 *	Did you come to class prepared (F2F classes) and participate (all classes) regularly?
 If so, how consistent were you?
 Did you find ways to improve in this way?
 *	Did you made specific notes about problems and questions and bring them to class to share (F2F classes)/share them electronically (online classes)?
 * Did you seek guidance outside of the classroom (office visits, Zoom hours, Writing Center, other)?
 If so, what, and how consistently?
 How did that help (or not help)?
+If not, why not?
 * Which specific areas did you want to improve on in this class?
 * What was your concrete, specific plan to improve in those areas during the second half of the class?
-How did you do?
+How did you do in carrying out that plan?
 * What will you carry forward out of this class into the future?

 ### Specifications

-Without feedback (given the university's tight deadline for turning in grades), I will assign you single holistic grade on this project based on your overall performance on the following criteria:
+Without feedback (given the university's tight deadline for turning in grades), I will assign you single holistic grade on this project based on your overall performance on the following criteria and using a simple binary scale:

-### Specifications

-I will assign you single holistic grade on this project based on your overall performance on the following criteria and using a simple binary scale:

 &#10004; Complete